-What determines the boundaries of the firm?
+Back to Coase: what shapes the boundaries of the firm?

 - If markets have informational advantages over hierarchies, what advantages can hierarchies have over markets?

 - A Fundamental Question: how big (and complex) should a firm become?

 - The advantages of size

 - Technical economies of scale or scope?

 - Resolving hold-up problems

 - The costs of size

 - Slow diffusion of information

 - Strategic behavior by those who have private information

 - Coase called these "transactions costs"